 Another challenge you may encounter in project tracking is finding a suitable system that can compile, organize, and offer easy access to all the data you’re monitoring.
-This is where project tracking software comes into play.
+This is where project tracking software comes into play, and why you should weigh up your options between a free project tracking software or a paid approach.
 A project management tracking tool such as Wrike can make your life infinitely easier by providing a centralized hub for all your ongoing projects and a repository for organizing, storing, and sharing updates with team members, stakeholders, and other vested parties.

 Are there project tracking tools available?

 In the digital age, there are plenty of project tracking tools available, including project tracking software that makes monitoring projects of all sizes a snap.
 The benefits of project tracking software over a manual project tracker include: